open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

 [Get the lot for the ProcurementProjectLot](operations.md#get-the-lot-for-a-procurementprojectlot).
-If "inc", set the lot's `.hasAccessibilityCriteria` to "true", otherwise set to "false".
+If "inc", set the lot's `.hasAccessibilityCriteria` to "true", otherwise, set to "false".
 If "n-inc", set the lot's `.noAccessibilityCriteriaRationale` to "Procurement is not intended for use by natural persons".

 ```xml
 <cac:ProcurementAdditionalType>